verrazzano/docs/content/en/docs/monitoring/metrics/metrics.md

 To configure a dashboard as a ConfigMap:

-1.Create a dashboard as a JSON file.
+1. Create a dashboard as a JSON file.
 Or, you can export an existing Grafana dashboard as a JSON file.
 See [Manage Dashboards](https://grafana.com/docs/grafana/latest/dashboards/manage-dashboards/#manage-dashboards).
 2. Create a ConfigMap file on the same cluster that Grafana is running using:

    - `grafana_dashboard`:`"1"` so that Grafana selects this ConfigMap.